codenet/understanding-rust-vmm/Desc-of-SimpleHandler.md

 # SimpleHandler

+**File Path** - vmm-reference/src/devices/src/virtio/net/simple_handler.rs

-It maintains a pair of queue `RX/TX`.
-These queues would be used for packets tranfer(communication) between VM and `net` device.
-This is used along with MMIO between the guest and the devices.
+SimpleHandler object maintains a pair of queue `RX/TX`.
+These queues would be used for packets transfer(communication) between VM and `net` device.
+These queues facilitate in MMIO between guest and devices.

-It is used in the `QueueHandler` in the net device.
+SimpleHandler is used in the `QueueHandler` in the net device.

 ```rs
 pub struct SimpleHandler<M: GuestAddressSpace, S: SignalUsedQueue> {